jrseti/ts_auth0/README.md

 # ts_auth0
 Simple Python Auth0 login for Tradestation API v3

-BNOTE: Not ready for general use yet!
-Still in development!

 This package is purely for experimental purposes and is not supported by Tradestation https://www.tradestation.com/.
 Use at your own risk - trading is risky!

 I found the Tradestation authentication process to be complicated, so once I figured out the correct procedure and was able to authenicate and get an access token, I wrapped it all into this easy to use Python class for all to enjoy!